lume/element/README.md

 > You may want to define React JSX types for your elements in separate files, and
 > have only React users import those files if they need the types, and similar if you make
 > JSX types for Vue, Svelte, etc (we don't have helpers for those other fameworks
-> yet, but you can manually augment JSX as in the examples above on a
+> yet, but you can manually augment JSX in that case, contributions welcome!).
-> per-framework basis, contributions welcome!).

 ### With Preact JSX